ppy/osu-wiki/wiki/Tournaments/MWC/2021_4K/en.md

 20. Penalties for violating the tournament rules include, but are not limited to:
     - Exclusion of specific players for one beatmap.
     - Exclusion of specific players for an entire match.
-    - Declaring the match as forfeited or won by default (wbd).
+    - Declaring the match as forfeited, or as a win by default for the other team.
     - Disqualification from the entire tournament.
     - Disqualification from the current and future official tournaments, until appealed.
 21. The Tournament Management reserves the right to modify these rules at any moment.
 Any such changes will be announced in advance.